lubieowoce/sensa/NOTES.md

 `pipenv` failing randomly, saying stuff like `WinError: cannot find file`?
 Make sure you don't have a `home` environment variable, it messed stuff up for me.

 `pipenv` failing randomly, importing files from your project even though they have nothing to do with `pipenv` internals?
-Look at `pipenv`'s debug trace - you'll probably see that it tried to import a module named the same as one of your files. (happened for: `signal`, `sensa_util`)
+Look at `pipenv`'s debug trace - you'll probably see that it tried to import a module named the same as one of your files.

+Happened for:
+- `signal` → fixed by rename to `eeg_signal`
+- `util`   → fixed by rename to `sensa_util`